Overview

 Syntax

-Checks if a remote TCP port is opened or not.
+Checks if a remote TCP port is responding.

 Easy syntax: